raulcimpe/streamlit-quality-dashboard/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)
 [![Open in Streamlit](https://img.shields.io/badge/Live-Dashboard-brightgreen)](https://app-quality-dashboard-xzktf8sfvx8s7utc6cid2f.streamlit.app)

-This project was developed as part of the **Artificial Intelligence module at London South Bank University (LSBU)**.
-It demonstrates how **machine learning techniques can be applied to predict product quality in plastic injection manufacturing**.
+## 🔎 Introduction
+In manufacturing, defective products lead to significant waste and costs.

-Traditional quality checks are performed **after production**, which is costly and inefficient.
+Traditional quality checks are performed **after production**, which is inefficient and expensive.

-Here, a complete **end-to-end ML pipeline** was designed to predict defects in real time using process parameters such as temperature, pressure, and cycle time.
+This project demonstrates how **machine learning** can be applied to predict product quality in real time, using process parameters such as temperature, pressure, and cycle time.
+A complete **end-to-end ML pipeline** was designed, tested, and deployed as an interactive dashboard for proactive quality control.

 ---